NIEHS Environmental Health Sciences Core Center Resources

 - Integrative Health Sciences Facility Core (IHSFC) facilitates study logistics (project planning, clinical assessment facilities, access to populations and study subjects, IRB interactions, study design issues), as well as the multi-tiered responsibilities associated with preparation, handling, analyses, and storage of environmental and biological samples generated in the course of Center-related research.
 The IHSFC core also performs a range of molecular biological analyses using a variety of platforms and coordinates outsourcing of specialized assays to collaborating laboratories and companies.

-Center for Exposures, Diseases, Genomics, and Environment (EDGE)
+Interdisciplinary Center for Exposures, Diseases, Genomics and Environment (EDGE)

-- Global transcriptome and miRNA profiling using microarrays
+- Global transcriptome profiling using Next Generation Sequencing (RNA-Seq)

 - Targeted mRNA, microRNA, and lincRNA gene expression profiling (low and medium throughput)

-- Targeted genotyping of single nucleotide polymorphisms (SNPs)
+- Targeted genotyping of single nucleotide and other polymorphisms

 - Mass spec based peptide quantifications (e.g. SIM and MRM methods)